-- None, except for when the leave can be started. - The leave can be divided into parts as agreed with the employer.
+- Leave can be used within six months period (six months after childbirth). - The leave can be divided into parts as agreed with the employer.

-- The father of a child if the Paternity leave is granted no later than the first two months after the birth. - The same insurance period eligibility criteria needed as for Maternity leave. - One of the adoptive parents until the child reaches eighteen years of age. - The right to the paternity benefit ends six months from the first day of the Paternity leave. - No specific regulation regarding same-sex couples (i.e., the right to the leave and thus the benefit is attached to any person who falls under the eligibility criteria mentioned above).
-However, based on the Constitutional Court of Latvia decision, as of 1 June 2022, the same sex-couples will be eligible for paid Paternity leave.
+- The father of a child if the Paternity leave is granted no later than six months after the birth.
+If the paternity of the child has not been acknowledged (determined) or the child's father has died, or the father's custody right has been terminated, another person who is not the child's mother has the right to a leave of 10 working days upon request of the child's mother. - The same insurance period eligibility criteria needed as for Maternity leave. - One of the adoptive parents until the child reaches eighteen years of age. - The right to the Paternity benefit ends six months from the first day of the Paternity leave. - No specific regulation regarding same-sex couples (i.e., the right to the leave and thus the benefit is attached to any person who falls under the eligibility criteria mentioned above).

-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to a person other than the father c.
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to a person other than the father c.
 Parental leave (bērna kopšanas atvaļinājums) (responsibility of the Ministry of Welfare)

-- 18 months per parent. - Leave is an individual entitlement, but only one parent may receive payment (for a maximum period of 18 months).
+- Eighteen months per parent. - Leave is an individual entitlement paid according with the conditions for granting parental benefit.

-• There are three separate benefits that are paid after the birth of a child: parental benefit, childbirth benefit, and child care allowance.
+• There are three separate benefits that are paid after the birth of a child: Parental benefit, Childbirth benefit, and Child care allowance.